 In Kenya, where many rural and peri-urban regions are not linked to the national electrical grid, the PAYG model has played an important role in encouraging the switch to solar energy.
 According to studies, households with access to PAYG solar systems are more likely to embrace solar technology because the payment structure is affordable and convenient (GOGLA, 2019).
 The strategy enables customers to prepay for electricity using mobile money platforms that are widely utilized in Kenya, so integrating with existing financial habits and smoothing the transition to solar energy (Taneja, 2018).
 As a result, the PAYG model has helped to increase the use of solar energy in off-grid areas, offering an alternative to traditional energy sources like kerosene, which are both expensive and environmentally hazardous.
 The PAYG model's effectiveness in boosting solar energy adoption is also dependent on its ability to instill consumer trust and lessen perceived risks associated with new technology.
 PAYG systems often feature warranties and customer support services, so households feel more confident in their investment knowing they can get help if problems emerge (GOGLA, 2019).
 Furthermore, because the approach is pay-as-you-go, if a household is displeased with the product, they can stop making payments without incurring a long-term financial obligation.
 This risk minimization is especially relevant in areas where consumer protection laws may be weak and trust in new technologies is poor (Ondraczek, 2013).

 Another key benefit of the PAYG model is that it promotes energy equity by making solar electricity available to a larger portion of the population.
 Traditional energy solutions frequently increase socioeconomic inequities, as wealthier homes can afford to connect to the grid or purchase costly generators.
-However, the PAYG model democratizes access to solar energy, allowing even low-income households to reap the benefits of renewable energy sources (Rolffs, Byrne, & Ockwell, 2015).
+However, the PAYG model democratizes access to solar energy, allowing even low-income households to reap the benefits of renewable energy sources (Rolffs et al., 2015).
 This inclusivity not only improves environmental sustainability, but it also promotes social fairness by ensuring that more people have access to reliable, clean energy.
 Furthermore, the PAYG model has fueled innovation in the solar energy sector by driving businesses to create solutions that are both affordable and high-quality.
 The competitive market for PAYG solar systems has encouraged technological advancements, resulting in more efficient and long-lasting products that provide better value to consumers (GOGLA, 2019.
 Companies that use the PAYG model are driven to build systems that will perform well over time, as their revenue is contingent on ongoing customer pleasure and payment.
 This emphasis on quality ensures that the benefits of solar energy are achieved in the long run, rather than being negated by subpar products.

 Despite these advantages, the PAYG approach is not without drawbacks.
 One of the most pressing concerns is the potential of payment default, especially in low-income households who may face financial difficulties.
 Companies that offer PAYG solar systems must balance the requirement for flexible payment terms with the danger of nonpayment, which might jeopardize the business model's profitability (Taneja, 2018).
 Furthermore, there are worries regarding the long-term viability of the PAYG model, particularly in regions where the cost of financing and sustaining the systems may be expensive.
 To ensure the model's long-term viability, constant innovation and potentially supporting legislation to decrease these risks are required.